-You have dates in the column and you want to highlight all the dates which are within the range of two dates.
+You have dates in the column and want to highlight all the dates within the range of two dates.

 Let’s say you have a start date of 17-Jan-2017 and an end date of 19-Mar-2017, and from the dates column, you want to highlight all the cells in which date is between these two dates.